Published on September 5th, 2015 | by Pro Wrestling Stories0

 I tried explaining why I did what I had done, but it was of no use.
 Jim had no choice but to let me go.
 Immediately, a rumor went around that I was going to work for Ann Gunkel, but that was never even a consideration.”

-SOURCE: ‘Playboy’ Gary Hart’s autobiography, ‘My Life In Wrestling…With A Little Help From My Friends‘
+SOURCE: ‘Playboy’ Gary Hart’s book, ‘My Life In Wrestling…With A Little Help From My Friends‘